intel/device-modeling-language/doc/1.4/language.md

 DML currently only supports `foreach` iteration on values of `sequence` types &mdash; which are created through [Each-In expressions](#each-in-expressions).

+The `break` statement can be used within a `foreach` loop to exit it.

 <pre>
 #foreach <em>identifier</em> in (<em>expr</em>) <em>statement</em>
 </pre>